cardano-foundation/CIPs/CIP-_/README.md

 -   <b>Step 1d)</b>

     -   We need to create a while loop that will continuously loop while our change value < minChangeAdaRequired and we have available candidate Utxos left
-    -   We calculate a new ada value which we need to select input utxos against.
+    -   We calculate a new ada value which we need to select input Utxos against.
 This new ada value is the minChangeAdaRequired - change + the sum of the ada in the selected Utxos
     -   We once again call our "SelectInput" function followed by a has sufficient balance check for ADA, and repeat step 1c.
-    -   We repeat step 1d until we have no more utxos to select OR until the change < minChangeAdaRequired while loop criteria is false.
+    -   We repeat step 1d until we have no more Utxos to select OR until the change < minChangeAdaRequired while loop criteria is false.

 -   <b>Step 1e)</b>